anteCedens/readme-writing-workspace/README.md

 some clashes between Bootstrap and Bulma in the code.

 So, to continue to use Bulma, the project does not use crispy-forms.

+There was a failed attempt to use Bulma pageloader extension, so the npm install used in connection to that migth not be needed.

+The plus and minus buttons that alter the quantity of an item going to the bag are set to be "faded" when disabled, i.e. when they reach the end of their respective ranges.
+When a Bulma grey dark color is chosen for the buttons, in consitency with the rest of the site's pallette, the disabled button gets "greyed" to the point where it's respective minus or plus sign only becomes distinguishable to the user when hovering over it.
+Wheter this aids to the "intuitivenes" of the site, or is a hinderance to the user's comprehension, remains debatable.

+There is an issue with the sort-selector - which sorts the products by a selected available option (A-Z, by price, by author, etc.) via a dropdown menu - the specific code used (the templating language) in the `<option>` elements of the sort-selector, makes Bulma "not recognize" where the sort-select box "ends" when is rendered on the page, so the down-arrow for the dropdown menu isn't displayed in the sort-select box, but rather at the far right of the page (that's the blue "chevron-down" icon that can be seen on the far right, in level with the sort-select box).

+There seems to be a weird thing going on with the `<tfoot>` element - the Bulma table footer.
+The base structure of the table used was taken from Bulma's website, and the table footer should display at the bottom of the table.
+But it does not - it's contents are rather rendered at the top of the table, above the table header.
+And when checked in the inspector in Chrome, the table footer element seems completely empty (void of any content whasoever), and the .tfoot div with the actual contents shows in the inspector to be above the `<table>` itself, but still within the .table-container div.
+Which is not the case in the actual html code.
+This is why the "bag breakdown" (items cost, delivery cost, bag total) is displayed where it is in the bar view.
+This actual rendering works, but is completely unintentional originally, and I seem to have no control over it.

 #### **_Deployment_**